robin-raymond/zax.io/strong-weak.md

         assert(value1 != value2)
         assert(value2 == value3)

-        // `value1` cannot retake ownership from `value2` as another
+        // `value1` cannot retake ownership from `value2` as another pointer
-        // pointer to the same instance of `value2` exist thus `value1` cannot
+        // to the same instance of `value2` exists thus `value1` cannot take
-        // take exclusive ownership and `value1` will point to nothing value1 = value2
+        // exclusive ownership and `value1` will point to nothing value1 = value2

+        printIfValidPointer(value1) // will print "false"
+        printIfValidPointer(value2) // will print "true"
+        printIfValidPointer(value3) // will print "true"
     }

     return "I'll be back."